cbracco/chrisbracco.com/src/work/cardinal-css.md

 order: 3
 ---

-A (now defunct) LESS CSS framework built with performance and scalability in mind.
+A (now inactive) modular CSS framework built with performance and scalability in mind.
 Clocks in at less than 20KB minified and gzipped.
-It is essentially a collection of helpful utility classes, a grid system, and encapsulated styles for common UI components like buttons, forms, tables, and more.
+It is a collection of useful utilities, a responsive grid system, and baseline styles for common UI elements like buttons, forms, tables, and more.